Skip to main content

 What to do: If the final URL is flagged, delete the text immediately.
 Legitimate delivery services never request payment or personal data via SMS links.

 Scenario: Visitors report that their browser warns them your site is dangerous.
 You've checked your code, and nothing malicious exists.
-False positives happen: Google Safe Browsing flags roughly 0.1% of safe sites at any given time.
+False positives happen: Google Web Risk flags roughly 0.1% of safe sites at any given time.

 What the tool reveals: Enter your domain to identify exactly which source flags it.
 Click the source's reference link to see the specific reason.